-The diameter outside the bark measured at Form Point (generally 16 feet) divided by the diameter outside bark measured at D4H .
+The diameter outside the bark measured at Form Point (generally 16 feet) divided by the diameter outside bark measured at D4H.
 Either a number value or one of thirteen species codes can be entered.
 If a number value is entered then the value is used as a default for the species when a form factor isn't entered in the tree input or edit screen.
 If a species code is entered then the form factor will be predicted based on the active form table and the tree's total height.
 When a form factor is entered with the tree data in a field data recorder or in the tree input screen, then it will override the value entered in the species table.

-Wood type (optional)
+Wood type (required)

 A one character wide alphabetic field, referring to the type of wood.
 Used for the grouping of species for reporting purposes.
 For example, a W code would describe WHITEWOODS.
+Codes are defined by the user and are stored in the active Wood Type table.